hanizahra/Ms-Pacman/README.md

 <p>The ghost characters were added last but with time a constraint, the logic to their random movements is fairly restricted.</p>

-<p>The last obstacle that could not be achieved was the collision detection between the Ms. PacMan character and the ghosts.
+<p>The last big obstacle that could not be achieved was the collision detection between the Ms. PacMan character and the ghosts.
+Due to that, web page/device responsiveness wasn't attempted.
 However, a score count was created and a logic drawn to include high scores to a scoreboard as the final page.
 The user is able to input their name.</p>